What Is a Dead Espresso Shot and How Does It Taste?

 The idea is that an espresso should be drunk almost immediately after brewing, after which it rapidly starts to deteriorate up until a point where it is undrinkable and deemed dead.
 Is this true of false?

 The concept of a dead espresso shot appeared during the training of Starbucks baristas.
-The idea as it was first proposed, was meant to train baristas to not “forget” shots on the counter for minutes before adding them to a cappuccino, or .
+The idea as it was first proposed, was meant to train baristas to not “forget” shots on the counter for minutes before adding them to a cappuccino, or flat white.
 A little chatter found on the web confirms the history.
 If you read that Reddit thread, you can see that people have different opinions on the subject.

 Now back from history to our dead espresso shot.
 As I write this, mine is already dead, I only took a sip from it.